laserpants/trombone/README.md

 ##### Placeholders

-Trombone templates acknowledge two types of placeholder variables, both denoted by a double pair of surrounding  curly-braces (mimicking Handlebars.js):
+Trombone templates acknowledge three types of placeholder variables.
+These are all denoted by a double pair of surrounding  curly-braces (mimicking Handlebars.js).

-* Uri segment `{{:variables}}` and
+* Uri segment `{{:variables}}`;
-* JSON value `{{placeholders}}`.
+* JSON value `{{placeholders}}`; and
+* DRY-block placeholders `{{..}}` (explained under "DRY-block notation").

 ###### Uri variables

     GET customer/:id   ->   select * from customer where id = {{:id}}

 This type of variable must also be present in the route's uri pattern, where it is bound to a specific path segment.
-A uri variable can only contain alphanumeric characters, hyphens and underscores.
+The variable name can only contain alphanumeric characters, hyphens and underscores.
 It is always prefixed with a single colon to make the distinction clear from ordinary request body placeholders, which are explained next.

 ###### Request body JSON values

-    POST /customer  <>  insert into customer (name, address, phone) values ({{name}}, {{address}}, {{phone}})
+    POST /customer  <>  insert into customer (name, address, phone) values ( {{name}}, {{address}}, {{phone}} )

 When a JSON-formatted request body is available, the server will first parse the raw body to JSON  and substitute any placeholders in the template with matching values in the JSON object whose keys correspond to the names of the placeholders in question.